43+ Remote Learning Activities for K-12: 2026 Guide

 Students shoot original photos and layer speech balloons and captions to tell a scene with punch.
 It's visual storytelling with concise dialogue and strong sequencing.

-Coding, Animation & Interactive Making
+Coding, Animation, and Interactive Making

 Integrating logical thinking with creative design, these activities introduce students to the fundamentals of computer science and digital interactivity.
-This section focuses on hands-on making that transforms learners from passive content consumers into active digital creators.
+This section focuses on hands on making that transforms learners from passive content consumers into active digital creators.

 1. Code Your Hero